 - As soon as the Dutch baby is removed from the oven, top with the chopped ham and shredded cheddar cheese.
 Serve hot or cold.
 Garnish with fresh herbs such as chives, thyme, or parsley.

-When warm, the texture of this dish is lighter, and when cold it is denser like a custard.
+When warm, the texture of this dish is light, when cold it is more dense, like a custard.
 If you aren’t familiar with a Dutch Baby, be prepared for it to bake up puffy and lopsided, and then to deflate just out of the oven.

 For best results, be sure to let all ingredients come to room temperature before placing them in the blender.